Jelliottcostain/research/README.md

 Part A is a requsition program prototype using functions.
 It has very minimal function.
 It can take a users basic information, take a total and then produce a 'receipt' as well as an approval or not from management.

 This file mainly makes use of functions to operate.
+Since this was just a proof of concept there is no data storage unlike what Part B was supposed to achieve.
+This file just makes use of the above mentioned functions to layout how the final program should work.

 :Part B: